 - The Bald Mountain Parking Area is open to the public.

-- Planning for ecological restoration and visitor amenities at the summit is underway.
-Restoration will focus on naturalizing the topography and restoring native habitat.
-The summit will be fully accessible to visitors of all abilities and will feature a ceremonial circle, view points, shaded picnic areas, and interpretive features and programs.
+- Restoration focuses on naturalizing the topography and restoring native habitat.
+The summit is now fully accessible to visitors of all abilities and features a ceremonial circle, view points, shaded picnic areas, and interpretive features and programs.

-The primary goal of the Mount Umunhum Summit Project is to establish a visitor destination that balances public access, enjoyment, and education with environmental restoration.
-This aligns with two directives of the District's Mission: to protect and restore the natural environment, and to provide opportunities for ecologically sensitive public enjoyment and education.
-This goal will be achieved through the following:
+The primary goal of the Mount Umunhum Summit Project was to establish a visitor destination that balances public access, enjoyment, and education with environmental restoration.
+This aligns with two directives of Midpen's Mission: to protect and restore the natural environment, and to provide opportunities for ecologically-sensitive public enjoyment and education.
+This goal was achieved through the following: